bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 Exposing the artifact means that the products of the Workflow will be available in Ship: for example, if your Workflow produces an .ipa file, you can deploy that file using Ship.

+On the **Settings** page, you can configure a number of options for publishing your app.
+If it's a cross-platform app, you can define settings separately for the iOS and the Android versions.

+### Exposing a Workflow's artifacts to Ship

 To expose a Workflow's artifacts to Ship:

 1. Go to your app's Ship page.